matthew-brett/xibabel/README.md

 - You can optimize the on-disk format for memory and CPU by adjusting _chunking_.
 We are working on performance metrics for different processing steps.
-- Xibabel uses [fsspec](https://filesystem-spec.readthedocs.io) for reading
+- Xibabel uses [`fsspec`](https://filesystem-spec.readthedocs.io) for reading
   NIfTI and other files, allowing you to use many filesystems as the source for your data, including HTTP, Amazon, Google Cloud and others.
-See the FSSpec documentation for details, and the code above for an example using HTTP as a backing store.
+See the `fsspec` documentation for details, and the code above for an example using HTTP as a backing store.